Nittetsu Mining Co., Ltd.

 Introducing an Internal Carbon Pricing (ICP) System

 In November 2022, we introduced an ICP system with the transaction price of 20,000 JPY/t-CO2 on capital investment across the Group (revised in June 2024).
 The ICP system encourages low-carbon investment and capital investment for decarbonized management by converting CO2 emissions associated with capital investment plans into a cost—an internal carbon price—to inform investment decisions.
-We will apply the ICP system to the installation of equipment—for example, energy-saving equipment and renewable power generation facilities for internal consumption—to promote capital investment that helps reduce CO2 emissions.
+We will apply the ICP system to the installation of equipment—for example, energy-saving equipment and renewable power generation facilities for self-consumption—to promote capital investment that helps reduce CO2 emissions.

-Installing Renewable Power Generation Facilities for Internal Consumption
+Installing Renewable Power Generation Facilities for Self-consumption

 Substantial Shift to Renewable Energy for Purchased Electricity through FIT Non-Fossil Certificates